Brock University: Faculty of Social Sciences

-The Faculty of Social Sciences is the largest Faculty at Brock serving twenty-eight percent (28%) of the student population.
+The Faculty of Social Sciences is the largest Faculty at Brock serving twenty-eight per cent (28%) of the student population.

-The Faculty of Social Sciences offers 24 undergraduate and co-op options, 12 master’s and 4 doctoral degree programs, as well as 7 certificates and diplomas.
+The Faculty of Social Sciences offers 24 undergraduate and co-op options, 12 master's and 4 doctoral degree programs, as well as 7 certificates and diplomas.
 Articulation agreements with other institutions allow participating students in some programs to earn additional credentials.
 Various opportunities such as internships, service learning and field courses provide undergraduate and graduate students with practical experience related to their education.

-As of 2022-23, the Faculty of Social Sciences had 58 Professors, 73 Associate Professors, 36 Assistant Professors, and 23 Lecturers and Instructors.
+As of 2022-23, the Faculty of Social Sciences had 58 professors, 73 associate professors, 36 assistant professors, and 23 lecturers and instructors.
 There are 4,728 full-time and 521 part-time undergraduate students as well as 372 full-time and 91 part-time graduate students.
 Updated facts about the Faculty of Social Sciences are posted regularly in the Faculty Highlights section of the website.

-Faculty of Graduate Studies
+Faculty of Graduate Studies and Postdoctoral Affairs

-The Faculty of Graduate Studies offers 49 graduate programs, including nine PhD programs.
+The Faculty of Graduate Studies and Postdoctoral offers 49 graduate programs, including nine PhD programs.
+Moreover, they facilitate support for postdoctoral fellows in the institution, including but not limited to mentorship programs and guidance on postdoctoral funding options.

 In addition, Concordia Lutheran Theological Seminary (an institution of the Lutheran Church - Canada) is located on campus (and was an affiliated college prior to 2024).
 The seminary offers a four-year Master of Divinity primarily intended for ordination, and a two-year Master of Theological Studies, primarily for the laity.
 It also offers undergraduate-level coursework (but not degrees) in Biblical Languages (Hebrew & Greek) as well as theological/biblical studies.